Vinay-Kumar-Manchala/Vinay-Kumar-Manchala/README.md

 <br clear="both">

-<p align="left">Hello, my name is Vinay Kumar Manchala, and I am a Software Engineer at Rockwell Automation.
+<p align="left">My name is Vinay Kumar Manchala, a Software Engineer at Rockwell Automation.
 I started working there in February 2022.
 I have a passion for coding, and whenever I have free time, I enjoy working on personal projects.</p>

 ###